 The name of this organization shall be: The Naples High School Athletic Booster Club.
 Within these Bylaws the organization will hereafter be referred to as "The Club".

 ARTICLE II.
 PURPOSE

-The purpose of this organization shall be to promote and provide community support for Naples High School (NHS) sports programs by: providing assistance in the acquisition of sports related equipment, promoting community involvement, fostering good sportsmanship with visiting athletes and schools, and providing athletic scholarships to deserving NHS athletes.
+The purpose of this organization shall be to promote and provide community support for Naples American High School (NAHS) sports programs by: providing assistance in the acquisition of sports related equipment, promoting community involvement, fostering good sportsmanship with visiting athletes and schools, and providing athletic scholarships to deserving NAHS athletes.

 ARTICLE III.
 MEMBERSHIP

 Membership is open to all members of the Naples community interested in supporting NAHS athletics.
 The Club shall not discriminate with regard to race, color, marital status, creed, national origin, lawful political affiliation, labor organization membership, physical handicap or sex.
 Membership in The Club is by formal club affiliation, through enrollment, individual participation, payment of dues and maintenance of good standing.
 Membership is in three categories: General Member, Team Representative, and Director.

 Section 1.
 GENERAL MEMBER.
 Any person over the age of Eighteen (18), who registers with The Club, pays annual dues, and supports activities of The Club.
 General Members have the right to attend any general membership meeting, or meeting of The Club’s Board of Directors.
 General membership does not constitute the right to vote on Club matters.
 General Members can be terminated for unsportsmanlike behavior or failure to pay annual dues.
 The decision to terminate membership will be after a majority vote of The Club’s Board of Directors.